Behrang Alavi

 Behran Alavi (بهرنگ علوی, born April 17, 1980) is an Iranian actor.
-He has received various accolades, including nominations for a Crystal Simorgh and a Hafez Award.
+He has received various accolades, including nominations for a Crystal Simorgh and two Hafez Awards.

 Early life

 Behrang was born on 1 April 1980 in Azadi Hospital in Tehran.
 He is the only child of a family of three.
 His father is a retired cultural director and his mother is a telecom director.
 He is single and has a diploma in computer drawing.
 He is also an acting graduate of the first graduate course of Karnameh Cultural-Artistic Institute.